Bunny Therapy: Senior Care Can’t Get Much More Warm And Fuzzy

 Liz Matt is a longtime feature reporter and former television host in Philadelphia.
 Liz’s beat has included coverage of the performing and visual arts, lifestyles, travelogues, celebrity spotlights and family profiles.

-Do you have experience with pet therapy?
-What animals have worked for you?
-We’d love to hear in the comments below.
+Do you have experience with bunny therapy or another kind of pet therapy?
+We’d love to hear your story.
+Share it with us in the comments below.